-Ticino offers biking enthusiasts endless possibilities: from simpler cycling trails to mountain paths that are suitable for mountain biking, to more extreme downhill and freeride trails.
+Ticino offers biking enthusiasts endless possibilities: from simpler cycling trails to mountain paths that are suitable for mountain biking, to more extreme downhill trails.
 We have chosen two routes that are accessible to bikers at all levels and also offer bike-hire-options.
 The first trail winds along a track devoted entirely to cycling.
 It is suitable for families and connects Ascona to Bellinzona, passing through Locarno and skirting the Ticino River.
 The second, from Airolo to Biasca, offers a unique, all descending experience featuring places of interest along the way.

 In this section, we have chosen two excursions that are suitable for riders of all levels.

 Option 1: From Ascona to Bellinzona (approx. 3 hours)

 This first, family-friendly excursion leaves from the town of Ascona and ends in Bellinzona, the capital of Ticino and a UNESCO World Heritage site, renowned for its castles.
 Bicycles can be hired from the railway stations of Locarno and Bellinzona.